 Without reactive power support to long transmission lines (from the generators, capacitor banks, etc.) there will be a significant voltage drop at the end of the lines.
-A voltage drop at your receptacles is not what you want in the house.
-It damages equipment.

-AC systems are mostly designed as three phase systems.
+AC systems are mostly designed as three-phase systems.
 You can deliver more power with

-a three phase system than a single or two phase system but there is no advantage in using more than three phases.
+a three-phase system than a single or two-phase system but there is no advantage in using more than three phases.
 It is the break-even point.
 Employing more lines equates to higher infrastructure costs.

-AC currents oscillate 60 times a second (in USA).
+AC currents oscillate 60 times a second (in the USA).
 This is in the electrical domain.
 In the mechanical domain, this equates to 1800 rpm for a 4-pole generator.
 If more than one 4-pole generator is connected to the power grid then all these generators must “swing” at 1800 rpm to produce AC power at 60Hz.
 Failure to do so will cause the generators to trip and shutdown leading to a system blackout.
 More on this in another article.

 Advantage of an AC System